dinmonk/dinmonk/README.md

 #### Blog

-These are things that are stuff everyone should know about even if not in cyber security.
+These are things that everyone should know about even if not in cyber security.

 <!---